geleto/cascador-ai/README.md

 In Cascador-AI, a renderer is any object that can process input and produce output, whether that's template rendering, LLM text generation, or structured data streaming.
 All Cascador objects are renderers that share these fundamental characteristics:

 - **Factory Creation**: They are created using factory functions from the `create` namespace.
-Each factory function accepts a configuration object and an optional parent configuration:
+Each factory function accepts a configuration object and an optional parent configuration.
+The parent can be a Config object or another renderer:
   ```typescript
   import { create } from 'cascador-ai';
   import { openai } from '@ai-sdk/openai';